 - Preheat oven to 350F/180C.

-- In a large bowl bowl cream butter and sugar until light and fluffy, add vanilla and mix well.
+- In a large bowl cream butter, sugar and orange zest until light and fluffy, add vanilla and mix well.

 - Form cookies by rolling little pieces of dough in your hands and then roll them in ground almonds.

-- Place on a parchment lined cookie sheet and make an indentation in the center of each ball with your thumb or a teaspoon.
+- Place on a parchment lined cookie sheet and make an indentation in the centre of each ball with your thumb or a teaspoon.